lexnederbragt/MBV3070-H19/1_Data_Types.md

 	print mrna[_____:stop]
 ```

+Use notepad to create the completed script, and save it as orf.py.
+Run it on the command line like this: 'python orf.py'.

 ### CG frequency

-CpG islands are regions of sequence that contain higher than expected number of CpG (CG) dinucleotides.
+CpG islands are regions of sequence that contain higher than expected number of CpG (CG) dinucleotides (this is a C followed by a G, i.e. the substring CG).
 CpG islands are found near or in 40% of all promoters in mammalian genomes.
 We will now create a script that will allow us to calculate the CG frequency in a given string.

 Define the DNA string CGCTACGGACGTAGCCAGCGA.